A Practical Guide to PID Controller Implementation: The combined form PID controller

 \subsection{Rate limits}

 The parameters \lstinline{umin} and \lstinline{umax} define the interval into which the control signal is saturated, cf. \cref{sec:code-saturation}.
 The parameters \lstinline{dumin} and \lstinline{dumax} define a lower and upper rate limit for the change of the control signal.
 They are used together with the previous value of the saturated control signal, \lstinline{xus} and the past sampling interval \lstinline{Dt} to compute corresponding saturation bounds \lstinline{xus+Dt*dumin} and \lstinline{xus+Dt*dumax} (see \cref{sec:ulims}).
 Note that it is important that the previous saturated control signal \lstinline{xus}, and not the previous nominal control signal \lstinline{xu} is used to produce a correct rate limitation.
+The actual saturation limits \lstinline{usmin} and \lstinline{usmax} are computed as the more conservative of the absolute limits defined by the parameters \lstinline{umin} and \lstinline{umax}, and those imposed by the rate limit parameters \lstinline{dumin} and \lstinline{dumax}, as coded on \lines{usmin}{usmax}.